 The Company has contractual obligations involving asset retirement obligations.
-See Note 9 in the unaudited condensed consolidated financial statements for further information regarding the asset retirement obligations.
+See Note 10 in the unaudited condensed consolidated financial statements for further information regarding the asset retirement obligations.

 The Company has contractual obligations under our debt agreement, including interest payments and principal repayments.
-See Note 13 in the unaudited condensed consolidated financial statements for further discussion of the contractual commitments under our debt agreements, including the timing of principal repayments.
-During the first quarter of 2022, we had approximately \$3,905 of off-balance sheet arrangements of outstanding letters of credit.
+See Note 14 in the unaudited condensed consolidated financial statements for further discussion of the contractual commitments under our debt agreements, including the timing of principal repayments.
+During the first nine months of 2022, we had approximately \$3,905 of off-balance sheet arrangements of outstanding letters of credit.
 These letters of credit reduce the borrowing capacity of our revolving credit facility under our Amended Credit Agreement.
 Certain of our contracts require these letters of credit to be issued to provide additional performance assurances.
 There have been no draw downs on these outstanding letters of credit.
-During the first quarter of 2021, we did not have off-balance sheet arrangements other than outstanding letters of credit of approximately \$5,765.
+During the first nine months of 2021, we did not have off-balance sheet arrangements other than outstanding letters of credit of approximately \$3,905.

 The Company has contractual obligations involving operating leases.
-See Note 19 in the unaudited condensed consolidated financial statements for further information related to the lease obligations.
-In 2022, the company entered into a new, ten year corporate office lease with monthly rent payments of approximately \$43 per month beginning in 2023, the first full year of the lease.
+See Note 20 in the unaudited condensed consolidated financial statements for further information related to the lease obligations.
+In 2022, the Company entered into a new, ten year corporate office lease with monthly rent payments of approximately \$43 per month beginning in 2023, the first full year of the lease.
 The lease includes annual rent increases.
+During the fourth quarter of 2022, the Company expects to enter into a three year lease extension for its regional corporate office with monthly rent payments of approximately \$5 per month beginning in 2023.
+The lease will include annual rent increases.